 The purpose of the Business Mixed Use Zone (BMU) is to provide for a range of complementary activities that are supplementary to the established town centres of Queenstown and Wanaka.
-Areas that are BMU zoned are able to be identified in the District Plan Maps.
+Areas that are BMU zoned are identified on the District Plan Maps.
 The zone requires that all buildings automatically require resource consent and that all development achieves good design.
 Good design will ensure that the design of buildings, places, spaces and networks that make up the BMU zone will work for everybody both now and in the future.